hosua/chip8/README.md

 # Issues
-- opcode test looks like it works, but it shows OK opcodes when they aren't implemented yet too.
+opcode test looks like it works, but it shows OK opcodes when they aren't implemented yet too.
-- Keyboard input is not implemented very well at the moment.
+Keyboard input not yet implemented

 # How to use